Table of Contents

 Find a Realtor and Lender You Trust

 Once you have taken care of the basics (credit, budget, down payment, and home preferences), it will be time to assemble your home loan team of experts.
 Namely, a realtor and an experienced mortgage lender.

 Realtor Tips: There are two types of realtors: Listing agents and buyer’s agents.
 Listing agents work for the seller of the home.
 It’s worth considering finding a buyer’s agent to represent your needs instead of using a realtor who is selling someone else’s property.
 Listing agents will, understandably, care more about the seller’s priorities than the buyer’s.
 The buyer’s agent and listing agent will split the commission fee for the sale of the house, which is usually 5%-6% of the purchase price.

 Lender Tips: You want a lender who offers competitive rates, quick turnaround on loan processing, and low closing costs.
 Credit unions in Arizona are a reliable choice for mortgage lender, due to good rates, generally lower fees, and excellent member service.
 Credit unions exist for their members, not shareholders, so your priorities are top of mind for them.
-Copper State Credit Union mortgages offer no origination fee, saving you an average of $2,500 on closing costs.
+Most Arizonans don't even realize that their local credit union can do a 1st mortgage for them!

 Once you’ve found your realtor and lender, you’re ready to start the pre-approval process.

 Choosing which type of mortgage will fit you best is tricky business, which is why we love to use this comparison tool on Mortgage Types to help.